res558/beginners_guitar_practice/README.md

 1. Choose your exercise type (Spider Walk, Chord Changes, or Strumming)
 2. Configure your exercise parameters
 3. Set your preferred duration
+4. Add yout exercise to the queue
+5. Click on "Open Practice" to switch to practice mode
-4. Adjust metronome speed as needed
+6. Adjust metronome speed as needed
+7. Click on the play button to start the queue of exercises
+8. Use Pause, Previous or Next buttons to control the exercises
+9. Use the Back button to go back to the queue preparation
-5. Start practicing!
+10. Start practicing!

 You can add multiple exercises to your practice queue, each with its own unique configuration.